Milltown, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 27.37 mi of roadways, of which 23.74 mi were maintained by the municipality, 2.59 mi by Middlesex County and 1.04 mi by the New Jersey Turnpike Authority.

 Ryders Lane (County Route 617) is a major artery serving the borough along the eastern border.
 The New Jersey Turnpike (Interstate 95) passes through for about a mile, but the closest interchange is in neighboring East Brunswick.
-Also, US 1 is outside in neighboring North Brunswick.
+Also, U.S. Route 1 is outside in neighboring North Brunswick.

 Public transportation

 On weekdays, NJ Transit provides local bus service on the 811 route.

-Coach USA Suburban Transit provides NYC rush-hour commuter service on the 400 route.
+Coach USA Suburban Transit provides rush-hour commuter service on the 400 route to the Port Authority Bus Terminal in Midtown Manhattan.

 The Raritan River Railroad ran through Milltown, but is now defunct along this part of the line.
 The track and freight station still remain.
 Proposals have been made to use the line as a light rail route.